Topological generation of simple algebraic groups: Preliminaries for Theorem

 \begin{lem} Let $G=\Sp(V)$ and $H = \OO(V)$, where $n \geqs 4$ and $p=2$.
 Define $x_i \in G$ as in \eqref{e:X} and set $e_i = \dim V^{x_i}$. \begin{itemize} \item[{\rm (i)}] If $\sum_i e_i < n(r-1)$, then $X_H$ is contained in a proper closed subvariety of $X$. \item[{\rm (ii)}] If $\sum_i e_i \geqs n(r-1)$, then $\Delta$ is empty. \end{itemize} \end{lem}

 \begin{proof} Set $Y=G/H$ (so $\dim Y = n$) and let $W$ be an indecomposable rational $kG$-module of dimension $n+1$ with socle $V$.
-Then $G$ acts transitively on the variety of $1$-dimensional subspaces of $W$ that are not contained in $V$ and we may identify this variety with $Y$.
-Each $g \in G$ fixes a complement to $V$ in $W$ and so we can identify the corresponding fixed spaces $Y^g$ and $V^g$.
+Then $G$ acts transitively on the variety of $1$-dimensional subspaces of $W$ that are not contained in $V$ and the stabilizers are just orthgogonal groups.
+Thus we may identify this variety with $Y$.
+By Lemma \ref{l:serre}, each $g \in G$ fixes a complement to $V$ in $W$ and so we can identify the corresponding fixed spaces $Y^g$ and $V^g$.
 In particular, $\dim Y^g = \dim V^g$ and the bound in (i) implies that $\sum_i \dim Y^{x_i} < (r-1) \dim Y$.
 Now apply Lemma \ref{l:basic}.

 Now let us turn to (ii).
 Since each $g \in G$ fixes a complement to $V$ in $W$, it follows that $\dim W^g = \dim V^g + 1$.
 Therefore, $\dim W^{x_i} = e_i +1$ and so the inequality in (ii) implies that $\bigcap_iW^{x_i}$ is nonzero.
 In other words, each $G(x)$ fixes a nonzero vector in $W$ and thus $G(x) \ne G$ since $W^G=0$. \end{proof}